EternityForest/THUNDERWARS/README.md

 ### 4. Time Boxing

-For certain tasks, replace the full completion goal with a time-limited session (e.g., “Spend 10 minutes on the bathroom”).
+For certain tasks, replace the full completion goal with a time-limited session[^4] (e.g., “Spend 10 minutes on the bathroom”).

 Use this especially when: